desimilkyway/desi-mws-edr-datamodel/docs/sp_output/RVRUN/healpix/SURVEY/PROGRAM/PIXGROUP/PIXNUM/sptab_coadd.rst

 EXTNAME = AUX

-*Summarize the contents of this HDU.*
+Additional information on the order of the parameters and elements in the arrays PARAM and ELEM, respectively.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~